Cleman25/Live-Translations/README.md

     python server.py
     ```

-2. Open your web browser and navigate to http://localhost:5000.
+2. Open your web browser and navigate to http://localhost:5000/controls.

+3. From here you can style the translation pages to your liking.
+The changes do not reflect on the controls page.

-3. Select your microphone and the languages you want to translate to, then click the "Start" button to start transcribing and translating.
+4. Select your microphone and the languages you want to translate to, then click the "Start" button to start transcribing and translating.

+6. Click any language tag in the supported languages section to open a new tab for that language.

 ## Troubleshooting